π¬ Scikit-learn Integration

 Classic ML pipelines made robust and reproducible.

-[!NOTE] What you'll learn: How to version and deploy sklearn models with automatic metadata extraction
+How to version and deploy sklearn models with automatic metadata extraction.
+Turn notebook scripts into production pipelines.

 Why Scikit-Learn + flowyml?